cahillsf/fortune-teller/README.md

 ### Step 6.
 Shut it down!

 If you are still in the same terminal you have initialized the app from, you can use ```Ctrl + C``` to stop the containers, then run ```docker-compose down``` to remove the containers and the network.
 If you are in a different terminal, you can simply run ```docker-compose down``` to both stop the application and remove the containers/network.

+### Credits

+A lot of the logging and Node APM configuration I sourced from Wan's Node APM 101 Sessions as well as her [docker-express-pg sandbox](https://github.com/DataDog/sandbox/tree/master/APM/Nodejs/docker-express-pg).
+My desire to incorporate the RUM aspects and build out a front end came from Zach's [reactdog sandbox](https://github.com/DataDog/sandbox/tree/master/RUM/ReactJS/reactdog).
+Thanks Wan and Zach!

 ### Docker tips to manage your local memory